 - How Performance Management Software Can Help

-What Are Stretch Goals?
+What are Stretch Goals?

-Stretch goals are ambitious, challenging objectives that push people to go beyond their comfort zones.
-You can set stretch goals for individuals, teams, and whole companies.
 Stretch goals for a business could include high-level objectives like entering new markets or achieving a 50% revenue increase in a year.
 For a marketing team, stretch goals could involve growing brand awareness by 40%.
 For a sales team, they could involve growing the customer base by 45%.

 Stretch goals can be both powerful and risky.
 They give people a platform on which to grow and apply new skills and knowledge.
 By building confidence and experience, these goals prepare employees for higher-level responsibilities.
 At the same time, if you take an overly ambitious approach with stretch goals, it can backfire.